suborange/suborange/README.md

 Just a lost soul, swimming in a fish bowl, year after year.

 ### I am pursuing Computer Science💻 to hopefully become a professor👨‍🏫 to teach the subject.
 I have over 15 years of professional experience in subjects like English🏁, Eating🍽, Procrastination⏳, Sleeping😴, Camping:evergreen_tree::fire:, and more!
 I have 0 professional computer science experience or really any other professional experience.
-I am no professional, but am completing a BS in CS and just do most work on my own (and begging others for help).
+I am no professional, but am completing a BS in CS and do most work on my own (and begging others for help).
 ### Learning bits of:
-C++, C, C#, Java, JavaScript, Python, Assembly, HTML/CSS, MySQL, MongoDB, Swift, 3D printing tech, Fusion 360, Solidworks, Unity, Unreal Engine, Linux distro's, FLStudio, Adobe suite, and Mandarin中文.
+C++, C, C#, Java,  HTML/CSS, JavaScript, Python, Assembly, MySQL, MongoDB, Swift, 3D printing tech, Fusion 360, Solidworks, Unity, Unreal Engine, Linux distro's, FLStudio, Adobe suite, and Mandarin中文.
 ### Additional intellectual interests:
 Music and Art, Electrical and Computer Engineering, Mathematics, Home Network, Neuroscience and Psychology, Chemistry and Material Sciences, Philosophy, Quantumn qrap, and Self-Sustainability.
 ### Currently working on: